 Production steps and timeline: from artwork approval to shipment

-The cleanest orders follow a predictable path: inquiry, specification review, artwork proof, sample or strike-off approval, mass production, finishing, quality checks, packing, and dispatch.
-The sequence sounds simple, but the timeline changes with design complexity, thread color matching, and how busy the loom schedule is when the order lands.
+The smoothest orders follow a predictable path: inquiry, specification review, artwork proof, sample or strike-off approval, mass production, finishing, quality checks, packing, and dispatch.
+The sequence sounds simple, but the timeline changes with design complexity, thread availability, factory workload, and how quickly approvals move back and forth.

 How to compare a supplier before you place an order